QuarkNerd/blog/isullivan/_posts/2014-11-28-bramble-mvc.md

 After sprinkling some CSS, the site now looks like the image shown at the top of this post.

 ### Multiple Pages
 Currently the blog resembles twitter, but lets pretend the posts have interesting content amounting to more than 140 characters.
 The list of posts on the front page only show a preview of posts and should link pages showing the full post content.
-The posts should be accessed with a nice url eg 'post/post-title' therefore we need to add a new controller function in `build.js`
+The posts should be accessed with a nice url e.g. 'post/post-title' therefore we need to add a new controller function in `build.js`

 {% highlight javascript %}
 {% raw %}